zlannik/SoundTap/README.md

 # SoundTap
-SoundTap records your desktop's internal audio just by hitting start &amp; stop.
+SoundTap records your desktop's internal audio just by clicking start &amp; stop.
 It's clean, and lightweight.

 # How It Works
 SoundTap saves what you capture as a WAV file to a folder that it creates on your desktop called "SoundTap Recordings".